 27 May 2018 at 02:53 #63504

-- This reply was modified 2 months, 3 weeks ago by thane16.
+- This reply was modified 2 years, 2 months ago by syzygy.
 Reason: lots of freakish code keeps appearing

 @thane16 Hello Puro !
 Things here are good.
 Although we are still in spring we are having an early heat wave with temps of 30C. the last couple of days.
 I think it will be a hot, dry summer with lots of watering to keep the veggies and flowers going.
 Thankfully we live on a creek and have a pump and lots of rain barrels to save on water from the well.
 My garden Tardis will be too small for anyone other than a squirrel or a mouse to live in.
 We have some night visitors like skunks and raccoons that keep us on our toes so the more lights the better.
 I have a small fish pond and stream that use the same water with a pump that moves it upstream to flow down into the pond again.
 There are 2 fat goldfish that live in it in summer but have to move inside for the cold winters.
 There were 6 fish but one of those tricky raccoons raided our pond a few years ago.It is raccoon proof now (we hope) and the fish just keep swimming.

 I would be very grateful if my terrier Newton was lost and someone tracked us down to return him.That was very kind.
 Have a good week.28 May 2018 at 05:49 #63507

 @winston Our neighbour’s dog went missing last night.
 She messaged this morning to say dog was found, don’t yet know the hows and whys.
 A few years ago our dog escaped and vanished.
 After about two hours a vets called.
 She was apprehended in the meat department of the supermarket in town, approx 2k away.
 We were baffled as to why she ran off as usually if she gets out she goes to the front door and tries to attract our attention.
 We finally worked out that it was because she was frightened of an advertising blimp (hot air balloon) going over.